box/developer.box.com/guides/search/quick-start/index.md

 ---
 # Search content using metadata

-The Box Metadata Query API enables the ability to programmatically locate Box content based strictly on applied custom metadata values.
+The Box Metadata Query API enables programmatic search of Box content based strictly on applied custom metadata values.

 The structure of a metadata query is similar to that of a SQL query and allows for Boolean operators, such as AND, OR, and NOT, as well as comparison or range